-Our historical net tangible book value (deficit) as of was \$ , or \$ per share of common stock.
+Our historical net tangible book value (deficit) as of June 30, 2021 was \$ , or \$ per share of common stock.
 Our historical net tangible book value (deficit) represents our total tangible assets less our total liabilities, which is not included within our stockholders' equity.
 Historical net tangible book value (deficit) per share represents historical net tangible book value divided by the shares of common stock outstanding as of .

-Our as adjusted net tangible book value (deficit) as of was \$ , or \$ per share of common stock.
+Our as adjusted net tangible book value (deficit) as of June 30, 2021 was \$, or \$ per share of common stock.
 As adjusted net tangible book value represents the amount of our total tangible assets less total liabilities.
-As adjusted net tangible book value (deficit) per share represents our as adjusted net tangible book value (deficit) divided by , the total number of shares of common stock outstanding as of , after giving effect to (i) the Preferred Stock Conversion, (ii) the Warrant Exercise and (iii) the filing and effectiveness of our Charter.
+As adjusted net tangible book value (deficit) per share represents our as adjusted net tangible book value (deficit) divided by , the total number of shares of common stock outstanding as of June 30, 2021, after giving effect to (i) the Stock Split, (ii) the Preferred Stock Conversion, (iii) the Warrant Exercise and (iv) the filing and effectiveness of our Charter.

-After giving further effect to the sale of shares of our Class A common stock in this offering at the initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, less the underwriting discounts and commissions and estimated offering expenses payable by us, our as further adjusted net tangible book value (deficit) as of would have been approximately \$ million, or \$ per share of Class A common stock.
+After giving further effect to the sale of shares of our Class A common stock in this offering at the initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, less the underwriting discounts and commissions and estimated offering expenses payable by us, our as further adjusted net tangible book value (deficit) as of June 30, 2021 would have been approximately \$ million, or \$ per share of Class A common stock.
 This amount represents an immediate increase (decrease) in the as further adjusted net tangible book value (deficit) of \$ per share of our common stock to the existing stockholders and immediate dilution of \$ per share of our Class A common stock to investors purchasing shares of our Class A common stock in this offering.